prisma/language-tools/packages/vscode/CONTRIBUTING.md

 ## About this repository

-The `master` branch of this repository contains the VS Code extension for Prisma schema files.
+The `main` branch of this repository contains the VS Code extension for Prisma schema files.
 Prisma package dependencies are kept up to date with a GitHub Action workflow, that updates them every time a new version of them is released.

 There is a stable version `prisma` and an unstable version `prisma-dev`.
 The stable one is published as ["Prisma" in the VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=Prisma.prisma), the unstable one as ["Prisma Dev"](https://marketplace.visualstudio.com/items?itemName=Prisma.prisma-dev).
 An automated publish runs every 5 minutes calling the `check-update.sh` script.
 In the beginning of this run, the CI job checks for Prisma stable version and `scripts/prisma_version_stable` contents to be the same.
 If the Prisma stable version is a new minor release, it makes the required version changes and proceeds further in the job. `scripts/prisma_version_stable` is a file that is committed by the stable CI job.
 That enables the future runs to know if an extension version is already published for a specific Prisma CLI version.

 If there is a new Prisma Patch, a new patch branch from the last stable release tag is created if it does not exist yet.
 It then makes the required version changes and releases a new Insider extension.
 This script also triggers the release of a new Stable extension, incrementing the version number each time.
 If the patch branch is created manually and something is pushed to it, another script runs, releasing what is on the patch branch to the Insider extension, incrementing the version number each time.
-On push to the master branch, a new Insider extension is released, with an incremented version number each time.
+On push to the `main` branch, a new Insider extension is released, with an incremented version number each time.

 ## Structure